This post may contain affiliate links. See my disclosure policy.

 White platter filled with simply seasoned delicata squash

-Today is delicata’s day in the spotlight.
-Let’s learn what it is and how to cook it!
+So, if you’ve ever wondered how to cook delicata squash, today’s the day!
+Let’s learn what it is and how to roast it!

 What is Delicata Squash?

 Also known as peanut squash, Bohemian squash, or sweet potato squash, the delicata squash (Cucurbita pepo) is named for its delicate, edible skin.
-Often intermixed among the other winter squashes at the farmer’s market or grocery store, it’s easy to mistake the delicata for an ornamental decorative squash – not one that you would actually want to eat.
+Often intermixed among the other winter squashes at the farmer’s market or grocery store, it’s easy to mistake the delicata for an ornamental decorative squash, rather than one that you would actually want to eat.

 It’s also technically a summer squash (Cucurbita pepo), although it is generally classed with winter squash due to its hard flesh and late harvest.